01-edu/public/doc/modular-steps-management.md

 3. Add the following attributes:
    * Add a new key **subtype** of type `String` with the exact value 'onb-adm-sign'
    * Add a new key **text** of type `String` with the text of your document to sign as value
    * Add a new key **buttonText** of type `String` with the text that you want to display in the submit button of your step.
-If you do not fill this property, the default value is 'Sign'.
+Default value for this attribute is 'Sign'.
-   * Add a new key **checkbox** of type `Object`, if you want to force your user to click on a checkbox before validating his document (ex: 'I have read and accepted the conditions').
-In the checkbox object, you should define:
+   * Add a new key **checkbox** of type `Object`, if the user has to be forced to click on a checkbox before validating his document (ex: 'I have read and accepted the conditions').
+In the checkbox object, the following attributes should be defined:
-     * A **label** key of type `String`, with the text you want to associate to the checkbox
+     * A **label** key of type `String`, for the text associated to the checkbox
-     * A **required** key of type `Boolean`, set at true if you want to force the user to check it
+     * A **required** key of type `Boolean`, set at true if the user has to check it
      * A **name** key of type `String`
-     * Then you can add all other properties you want to your checkbox.
+     * All other attributes wanted for the checkbox.

 ### Examples